Uovo in Raviolo (Raviolo with an Egg Yolk)

 Meanwhile, melt a few tablespoons of butter in a saucepan over medium-low heat.
 Add sprigs of rosemary and thyme, some sage leaves, and a couple of whole cloves (or whatever herbs/spices you have; basil, mint, and half a cinnamon stick are also great here).
 Cook briefly until fragrant, then add some pasta water to the sauce and stir vigorously to emulsify.
 Remove from the heat.

 When the water is boiling, salt it well.
-Gently transfer 2-3 of the ravioli to the water.
-They should take about 4 minutes to cook, but check the edges every so often to see if they're pliable.
+Gently transfer a few of the ravioli to the water.
+They should take 4 to 5 minutes to cook, but check the edges every so often to see if they're pliable.

 Return the butter sauce to medium heat.
 Transfer the ravioli to the sauce and cook an additional minute, gently spooning the butter on top of the pasta.
 Divide the ravioli among plates, and garnish with sage and a sprinkle of fennel pollen, if desired.
 Cut into that runny yolk and enjoy!